peteryuX/arcface-tf2/README.md

 ### Encode Input Image

-Encode a single image from `./data/BruceLee.jpg` as an example.
-And, the encoded results will save to `./output_embeds.npy`.
+You can also encode image into latent vector by model.
+For example, encode the image from [./data/BruceLee.jpg](https://github.com/peteryuX/arcface-tf2/blob/master/data/BruceLee.jpg) and save to `./output_embeds.npy` as following.

 ```bash
 python test.py --cfg_path "./configs/arc_res50.yaml" --img_path "./data/BruceLee.jpg"